andrew/ultimate-awesome/README.md

 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of awesome cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-opendata-rus](https://github.com/infoculture/awesome-opendata-rus) - Opendata resources in Russian / Открытые данные на русском языке.
 - [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
 Includes learning materials and other resources~.
+- [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
+- [awesome-algorand](https://github.com/aorumbayev/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-algorand](https://github.com/awesome-algorand/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.